Energy News

 Dwindling supplies and soaring costs of Dynamic Random Access Memory (DRAM) that provides space for computers, smartphones, and game consoles to run applications or multitask was a hot topic behind the scenes at the annual gadget extravaganza in Las Vegas.

-Once cheap and plentiful, DRAM -- along with memory chips to simply store data -- are in short supply because demand spiked by AI in everything from data centers to wearable devices.
+Once cheap and plentiful, DRAM -- along with memory chips to simply store data -- are in short supply because of the demand spikes from AI in everything from data centers to wearable devices.

 Meanwhile, AI features being added to all kinds of products have increased the need for DRAM and memory in devices from laptops to smart rings.

-"What began as an AI infrastructure boom has now rippled outward, with tightening memory supply, inflating prices, and reshaping product and pricing strategies across both consumer and enterprise devices," IDC analysts said in a blog post.
+"An AI infrastructure boom has now rippled outward," IDC analysts said in a blog post.

 "For consumers and enterprises alike, this signals the end of an era of cheap, abundant memory and storage."